Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Added Radishes
 - Admin Tool: Resource Spawn.
 Add optimized fields of harvestable resources.

+`0.6.9`
+- Rule: Has Buff Category
+- Rule: Has Chat Language
+- Action: Give RR Buff
+- Action: Remvove RR Buff Category
+- Rule: Has Knowledge
+- Action: Learn Knowledge
+- Action: Forget Knowledge
+- Added an admin clan panel to display every existing clan, their members and construction counts.
+- Cheat Command: /cheat creative - Fake creative mode, toggle god, cloak, all recipes and no cost cheat.
+- Cheat Command: /cheat nostamina - Toggle the no stamina cost cheat
+- Cheat Command: /cheat nostability - Toggle the cheat to build without stability
+- Cheat Command: /cheat allrecipes - Allow access to all recipes
+- New Cheat Panel
+    - Accessible in the menu on the top right corner of the escape menu or in the sudo Admin Panel
+    - Add accessibility to almost the same tools as the vanilla cheat panel, minus the admin mode requirement, replaced with sudo permissions
+    - Took the opportunity to provide a less bugged freeze time that can resist to server reboot (optional)
+    - Fixed the login weather bug by not fixing Funcom code.
+Yes, dark rituals were involved.

 # Changes
 `0.6.0`
 - Improve lighting of portals as they scale